 To address this, modders have come up with a solution in the form of Squeak Through, a mod that lets you conveniently slip between structures.

-Once installed, objects like solar panels, pipes, steam engines, mining drills, and chests can no longer obstruct your movement.
+After installation, solar panels, pipes, steam engines, mining drills, and chests won’t block your way anymore.

 Adjust How Resources Spawn